 - 1) If the CP lists the couple as joint tenants this means they both owned the property wholly and indivisibly.
 Upon notification of the death, INAC could begin the process of transferring the matrimonial real property to the surviving spouse.
 Because it is held as joint tenants, it does not form part of the deceased's estate. - 2) If the CP lists the couple as tenants in common, they both owned a divisible percentage of the property.
-The deceased's portion would form part of his or her estate and would be disposed of in accordance with the will or intestacy provisions of the Indian Act. - 3) If only the deceased was listed on the CP, the survivor has the automatic 180 days and the opportunity to apply for exclusive occupation for a further period of time.
-In addition, the survivor must choose between inheriting under the will or the intestacy provisions OR making an application under section 34 of FHRMIRA
+The deceased's portion would form part of his or her estate and would be disposed of in accordance with the will or intestacy provisions of the Indian Act.
+It is also possible for the survivor to make application for half the value of the interest or right held by his or her spouse as an alternative to inheriting from the estate. - 3) If only the deceased was listed on the CP, the survivor has the automatic 180 days and the opportunity to apply for exclusive occupation for a further period of time.
+In addition, the survivor must choose between inheriting under the will or the intestacy provisions OR making an application under section 34 of FHRMIRA.